l0wlevelbrain/l0wlevelbrain/README.md

 #

 **what am i doing/studying:**
-- 2d platform game with pygame( python framework)
+- 2d game with pygame( python framework)
-- improving english
-- studying fundamentals of japanese language
-- studying computer architecture
+- computer architecture
-- studying web pentest
+- math and physics for gamedev
 - developing my website(portfolio and blog)
+- improving english 🇺🇸
+- fundamentals of japanese language 🇯🇵

 #